-- Melanomas are raised bumps that can be dark-pigmented (but not always) and are frequently found around the dog's lips, mouth and nail bed.
-Most melanomas are benign however they can be malignant.
-Malignant melanomas are a very serious health threat.
+- Melanomas are raised bumps that can be dark-pigmented (but not always) and are frequently found around the dog's lips, mouth, and nail bed.
+Most melanomas are benign, however, malignant melanomas are a very serious health threat.
 These tumors grow quickly and have a high risk of spreading to other organs.
-Schnauzers and Scottish Terriers appear to face an increased risk of developing melanoma, and male dogs are more at risk than females.
+Schnauzers and Scottish terriers appear to face an increased risk of developing melanoma, and male dogs are more at risk than females.

 Mast Cell Tumors

 - Mast cell tumors occur in the mast cells of the immune system and are very common in dogs.
 These tumors can grow anywhere on the skin, and even on the dog's internal organs.
-That said, some of the most common sites for mast cell tumors to appear are on the limbs, lower abdomen, and chest.
-This form of skin cancer can occur in any breed but is most often seen in Boxers, Pugs, Rhodesian Ridgebacks, and Boston Terriers between ages 8 -10 years old.
+Some of the most common sites for mast cell tumors to appear are on the limbs, lower abdomen, and chest.
+This form of skin cancer can occur in any breed but is most often seen in boxers, pugs, Rhodesian ridgebacks, and Boston terriers between 8 -10 years old.

 Diagnosing Dog Skin Cancers

-To diagnose skin cancer in dogs, your vet may perform a fine needle aspiration in order to take a small sample of the tumor's cells to examine, or perform a biopsy in order to take a portion of the tumor's tissue for examination.
-These samples will be analyzed at a lab in order for your veterinarian to provide you with an accurate diagnosis of your pup's condition.
+To diagnose skin cancer in dogs, your vet may perform a biopsy to take a small sample of the tumor's cells for examination.
+This sample will be analyzed at a lab in order for your veterinarian to provide you with an accurate diagnosis of your pup's condition.

 Treatment for Skin Cancer in Dogs

-Many early stage dog skin cancers can be treated successfully, allowing pets to continue living comfortable, happy lives for months or years to come.
+Many early-stage dog skin cancers can be treated successfully, allowing pets to continue living comfortable, happy lives for years to come.

-Your dog's skin cancer treatment could include surgery, chemotherapy, immunotherapy, targeted therapies or palliative care when appropriate.
-When it comes to the prognosis and treatment for skin cancer in dogs, options will depend on a number of factors, such as the type of tumor, the tumor's location, how advanced your dog's cancer is.
+Your dog's skin cancer treatment could include surgery, chemotherapy, immunotherapy, targeted therapies, or palliative care when appropriate.
+When it comes to the prognosis and treatment for skin cancer in dogs, options will depend on a number of factors, such as the type of cancer, the location of cancer, and how advanced your dog's cancer is.